 Inoculations (vaccinations) for India

 If in the seven days before arrival in India, you’ve been to a country where yellow fever occurs, then you are only allowed in if you have been vaccinated against yellow fever.
 This also holds if you only made a short stop at a country where this disease occurs.
 Aside from this mandatory vaccination, a number of inoculations are strongly recommended.
-What these are exactly depends on the travel plans (length of stay and the expectation of potentially traveling into the country multiple times).
+What these are exactly depends on the travel plans (length of stay and the expectation of potentially travelling into the country multiple times).
 Check the page on inoculations for India to learn more.

 Limiting other safety risks

 India is generally not known as a particularly unsafe country.
-It is still strongly recommended to read the travel advisory.
+It is still strongly recommended reading the travel advisory.
 This highlights which regions you are better off not visiting, or only if absolutely necessary.
 This travel advice also contains tips to limit potential risks as much as possible.
 Read the travel advice preferably before applying for the e-visa India.